-How to confine projects to specific users
+How to confine users to specific projects

 lxc config trust add --projects <project_name> --restricted